Marguerite Massart: Cape Verde

 In retirement, Marguerite Massart-Vynckier and her husband travelled to warmer countries during the winter months, in search of a climate better suited for her asthma.
 They were recommended to try Cape Verde, an archipelago in the Atlantic Ocean, 350 miles off the western coast of the African continent.
 They first visited in 1963 and on their return home, the couple planned a prefabricated house, completed with plans of its independent energy supply, which could be shipped to Cape Verde and reconstructed there.
 The house was built in Santa Maria in 1965–66, with the couple spending their winters there.

 They installed a small desalination plant, using solar power to run the process.
 In 1970-71 the couple had the Santa Maria water castle built which supplied clean water to the whole village for many years.

-Their home expanded to host accommodation for long haul air flight crew, particularly crews from South African Airways, a South African government owned airline which wasn't permitted to fly over or land in many African counties due to those countries' opposition to apartheid.
+Their home expanded to host accommodation for long haul air flight crew, particularly crews from South African Airways, a South African government owned airline which wasn't permitted to fly over or land in many African countries due to those countries' opposition to apartheid.
 Cape Verde allowed SAA to overfly and land, and became a centre of activity for the airline's flights to Europe and the United States.
 In 1967, the couple, with their elder son George, opened Cape Verde's first resort hotel named Morabeza.

 The Vynckier family gradually expanded the air crew accommodation into a tourist hotel, which was initially powered by alternative energy sources.
 The Hotel Morabeza was run by their son George (who undertook the engineering of the energy sources) and daughter-in-law Geneviève Vynckier and is still in existence (in 2020), run by Massart's granddaughter Sophie Vynckier Marcellesi.

 Death and legacy

-Marguerite Massart lost her husband Gustave Vynckier in 1972, and died of heart failure seven years later in Ghent on February 25, 1979.
+Marguerite Massart lost her husband Gustave Vynckier in 1972, and died of heart failure seven years later in Ghent on 25 February 1979.

 A French language technical college Institut de Mécanique et d'Électricité Marguerite Massart in Brussels is named in her honour.